top of page

 Metal & Hallmarking Guide

 Choosing the right metal for your piece of jewellery is crucial to the design, feel, finish and price of each piece.
-With so many metals now on the market it can be a little overwhelming.

 Platinum